 The two most common tumours affecting the stomach and intestines are lymphoma and adenocarcinoma.
 They may cause a partial blockage resulting in vomiting, weight loss, diarrhoea and appetite loss.
 The cat’s age, condition, the tumour location, the severity of disease and your wishes will affect treatment options.
 Surgery, chemotherapy or radiotherapy may be options once diagnosed.
 Sadly, sometimes euthanasia may have to be considered.

-What will my vet do?
+What will my vet do if my cat won’t stop vomiting?

 After taking a history and examining your cat your vet may advise dietary adjustments and medical treatments alone if the symptoms are mild.
 With more severe symptoms, investigations such as blood tests, x-rays, urine samples or ultrasound may be discussed.
 Treatment may include intravenous fluids, antiemetics (anti-vomiting drugs) and stomach protectants.